BinaryMuse/live-twitter-map/README.md

 This is a small project I put together to experiment with the Twitter Streaming API.
-It pulls in all the Tweets in (approximately) the continental United States and displays them in real time on a map.
+It pulls in all the geolocated tweets from the streaming API and displays them in real time on a map.

 Demo
 ====